-Confinement nurses swear by their bone broth recipes and you know what?
+Confinement nurses swear by their bone broth recipes and for good reason!
 They are the breastmilk bomb!
-Have a different one each week varying the base between grass-fed beef bones, collagen-rich chicken feet, pork shank bones and even fish head.
+Have a different one each week.
+You can vary the base between grass-fed beef bones, collagen-rich chicken feet, pork shank bones and even fish head.
 Add some green papaya, yam and ginger – and you’ve got the ingredients for a delicious soup base, rich in highly bio-available minerals and collagen to replenish your body and keep you glowing from the inside out.
 You can even use the broth to cook your whole grains and stir-fries.

 For the vegans and vegetarians, did know that ginger root joins fenugreek, nettle, blessed thistle and fennel as one of the top ingredients to boost milk production?
 Plus, breastfeeding is thirsty work!
 A cuppa bone broth is exactly what you need.

 Eat Your Stress Away With Leafy Greens